AlphaGit/alphas-manifesto-blog/_posts/2016-01-12-how-to-find-the-problem.md

 ![]({{ site.baseurl }}/assets/chemistryskunk.png)

-User minusSeven from the StackExchange community asked a seemingly uninteresting question that happens to be really deep and meaningful: <a href="http://productivity.stackexchange.com/questions/4827">How do you learn programming when you're stuck and without access to the internet?</a> All the answers there are really good and useful, but I think there's an underlying theme worth discussing: how a methodical approach should be.
+User minusSeven from the StackExchange community asked a seemingly uninteresting question that happens to be really deep and meaningful: [How do you learn programming when you're stuck and without access to the internet?](http://productivity.stackexchange.com/questions/4827) All the answers there are really good and useful, but I think there's an underlying theme worth discussing: how a methodical approach should be.

 <!--more-->